 § 3 Conflict Fund

-The Association will maintain a Conflict Fund.
-For this purpose, there is to be a separate statute, approved by Congress.
+The Association is to maintain a Conflict Fund.
+For this purpose, there is to be a statutory stipulation, which is to be approved by Congress.

 § 4 Rules for decision making and elections

 Voting rights at Congress and in other bodies within the Association may be exercised in person only.

 Decisions in Association bodies are made by simple majority of eligible voters in attendance, unless otherwise regulated in these statutes.
 In the event of a tied vote, the Chair of the meeting casts the deciding vote, except in cases of votes by secret ballot, where the decision in the event of a tied vote is made by drawing lots.
 Elections are conducted by secret ballot if more candidates have been proposed than there are positions available and if any eligible voter so requests.

 Membership of the Association is granted by the Association Board according to rules established by Congress.

 Members have the right to receive advice and support from the Association on issues concerning salaries and employment conditions.

 Members are also entitled to receive advice and support from the Association on matters that are closely related to the member’s salary and employment conditions and which are regarded as matters of principle.